It refers to a communication between the colon (typically the rectum or sigmoid colon) with the vagina.

 - tension-free vaginal tape procedure 6

 May show faeculent appearing content within the abdomen.
-It direct communication may be present if rectal contract is given.
+Direct communication may be demonstrated if rectal contrast is given.

 Treatment and prognosis